Why Your Solution Will be Adored or Ignored: Understanding the Attention-Value Matrix

-As a cerebral seller, I love studying the various approaches, formulae, messages, and tactics vendors use to gain the interest and attention of their target buyers.
-As a buyer, I’ve seen amazing examples of this.
+I’ve always loved studying the various approaches, formulae, messages, and tactics vendors use to gain the interest and attention of their target buyers.
+As a buyer, I’ve seen compelling examples of them.
 I’ve also seen some of the most brutal.
 But through it all, I’ve noticed an interesting mathematical relationship between two critical factors; the perceived value of your solution and the attention you need from your target buyer in order to convert, or at the very least engage, them.
-As a modern seller or marketer, understanding this relationship is critical to ensuring you focus on the tactics and activities that get you the best return!
+As a modern seller or marketer, understanding this relationship is critical to ensuring you focus on the tactics and activities that get you the best return.
 Let me explain.

 Some products and services are unique, innovative, and amazing.
-Their value propositions are compelling and clear.
-Like the iPhone.
-Others are mainstream and exist in a sea of undifferentiated similar solutions.
-Like flatscreen TV’s.
+Their value propositions are compelling and clear: like the iPhone or a Tesla car.
+Others are mainstream and exist in a marketplace of undifferentiated similar solutions: like running shoes and flatscreen TVs.
 At the same time, some sales and marketing organizations do a fantastic job of capturing a buyer’s imagination and mindshare.
 Others can barely raise an eyebrow.